 Your dog and your own health will thank you for finding simple natural alternatives.
-See my previous post about “Going Green” to help eliminate common toxins from your pet’s environment (and yours!).
+See my other guide about going green to help eliminate common toxins from your pet’s environment (and yours!).

 Itchy Dog Issue 4: Medications

 Medications are often flavored artificially to make them palatable and easier to dose.
 Dogs can react to these flavorings.
 Common flea & tick preventives can also cause adverse reactions.
-Read my previous article on “Ditch the Chemicals” to learn more about the products potentially causing adverse effects on our pets' health and wellbeing, as warned by the FDA and pet owners who have shared their experiences.
+Read my other guide on ditching the chemicals to learn more about the products potentially causing adverse effects on your pet's health and wellbeing, as warned by the FDA and pet owners who have shared their experiences.
 Instead, we use natural tick products that have kept our three dogs tick-free for 5 years now.